madprops/blog/docs/armtrak.md

 The players decide what images to upload.

+Images appear on top of existing images when layered.

+The oldest images get removed when new ones get added.

 They also decide where on the map to place them.

 Players move through space.